OpenHantek/OpenHantek6022/docs/build.md

 layout: default
 ---
 ### [Linux](#linux)
-For debian (stretch and newer), Ubuntu 17.04+ and Mint 17+ and other deb based distributions install named requirements like this:
+For Debian (stretch and newer), Ubuntu 17.04+ and Mint 17+ and other deb based distributions install named requirements like this:
 > apt install g++ make cmake qttools5-dev qttools5-dev-tools libfftw3-dev binutils-dev libusb-1.0-0-dev libqt5opengl5-dev mesa-common-dev libgl1-mesa-dev libgles2-mesa-dev

 For distributions using dnf package manager (Fedora 21+) use this command: